Corporate Desk Yoga

 Cross your right knee over your left.
 Inhale, sweep your left arm up and bend your elbow so your left hand reaches down your back.
 Sweep your right arm underneath so it reaches up your back.
 Catch fingertips if possible.
 Hold position for three breaths.
 Repeat on the other side.

-Your desk yoga sequence can involve several postures like side bend, forward bend, back bend, and arms above head and extended.
+A desk yoga sequence can involve several postures like side bend, forward bend, back bend, and arms above head and extended.
 Each posture may be held for six full breaths (inhalation plus exhalation), approximately from 30 to 60 seconds, repeating the cycle as required.

-Many sequences involve a brief relaxation period with eyes closed, integrating deep breathing specifically designed to induce relaxation
+Many sequences involve a brief relaxation period with eyes closed, integrating deep breathing specifically designed to induce relaxation:

-Combat the common side effect of prolonged screen time—neck pain.
+- Combat the common side effect of prolonged screen time—neck pain.
 Perform gentle neck rolls to reduce stiffness and tension in your neck muscles caused by continuous computer use.

-Open up your hips with this seated pose.
+- Open up your hips with this seated pose.
 Keep one leg over the other at a 90-degree angle, ensuring no pressure on your knees.
 Stretch, hold for 9-10 breaths, and switch sides to release tension and enhance flexibility.

-Alleviate lumbar and calf muscle pain caused by prolonged sitting.
+- Alleviate lumbar and calf muscle pain caused by prolonged sitting.
 Sit sideways on your chair, twist towards the back at a 180-degree angle, releasing tension and promoting flexibility.
 Repeat 10-15 times on each side.